My Sources and Where to Read/Watch Them

 As for which seasons among the mass of them I would recommend:

-- If you want to specifically see what I am drawing on for the Gordian cycle, or you like old rubber-suit monster movies, the original series and its immediate sequel Kamen Rider V3 (1973), as well as the various incarnations that take a somewhat ‘edgy’ approach to its core concepts, such as Kamen Rider Black (1987) and Kamen Rider Kuuga (2000), as well as the films Shin Kamen Rider (2023), Shin Kamen Rider: Prologue (1992) (no relation) (really), and...well I don’t exactly recommend Kamen Rider: The First (2005)/Next (2007) as movies, but their suits and action are incredible and definitely in my mind for this.
+- If you want to specifically see what I am drawing on for the Gordian cycle, or you like old rubber-suit monster movies, the original series and its immediate sequel Kamen Rider V3 (1973), as well as the various incarnations that take a somewhat ‘edgy’ approach to its core concepts, such as Kamen Rider Black (1987) and Kamen Rider Kuuga (2000), and films like Shin Kamen Rider (2023), Shin Kamen Rider: Prologue (1992) (no relation) (really), and...well I don’t exactly recommend Kamen Rider: The First (2005)/Next (2007) as movies, but their suits and action are incredible and definitely in my mind for this.

 - Except ignore all that because what you should actually do is watch Kamen Rider ZO (1993), which is extremely good, only 40 minutes long, true to the series’ core concepts, and a dazzling display of so many different kinds of movie artistry.
 Frankly you can disregard the whole previous paragraph, watch ZO and get a pretty good idea of what Rider as a whole is contributing to this project (Except don’t watch it if you have arachnophobia).